Infinity-harmonic maps and morphisms: Introduction

+Distance functions play a major role in our knowledge of Riemannian geometry.
+Wherever a distance function is smooth its gradient has constant norm $1$ and so for trivial reason satisfies the $\infty$-Laplace equation

-was introduced by Aronsson in the 1960's.
-The solutions are called infinity harmonic functions.
-Geometrically, $u$ is infinity harmonic if and only if the integral curves of its gradient field are parameterized with constant speed.
+The euclidean version of this equation was introduced by Aronsson \cite{Ar1} in the 1960's.
+The solutions are called infinity-harmonic functions.
+Geometrically, $u$ is infinity-harmonic if and only if a given integral curve of its gradient field is parameterized with constant speed.